 The manner in which a parent relates to his or her child on a daily basis is vital for the child’s future development.
 An infant learns to trust others because loving caregivers are there to meet the child’s needs.
 As the child ages, the parents must make sure that the child is allowed to complete more and more tasks on his or her own.
 As the child grows, so should his or her beliefs regarding his or her ability.
-The child should come to see that he or she is capable of doing new things, and this attitude will develop over time.
+The child should come to see that s/he is capable of doing new things, and this attitude will develop over time.

 Erik EriksonOpens in new window, the famed Harvard psychologist, believed that each person must successfully conclude the conflict that is inherent in each stage.
 How each individual deals with the conflicts can influence greatly his or her self-concept.
 When we deal with crisis and conflict in a positive manner, our resulting self-concept is often positive, but the reverse is also true; if we deal with conflict negatively, our self-concept is apt to be the same.

 According to Erikson, individuals experience eight stages through their lives.
 Each of these eight stages (outlined below) is characterized by a set of unique crises.